Your Body Is Not a Holiday Project Ditching the Holiday Diet Panic

 One that shows up in social media posts, commercials, and casual comments at work:

-My friend, let me say this clearly and with love:
+My friend, let me say this clearly and with love: Your body is not a holiday project.

 The holidays are supposed to be about connection, tradition, ritual, and meaning.

-But for far too many of us — especially women — they’ve become a season of fear, guilt, and second guessing.
+But for far too many of us — especially women — they’ve become a season of fear, guilt, and second-guessing.

-“Control your body, and everything else will feel controlled.”
+And it whispers: “Control your body, and everything else will feel controlled.”

 But we know better now.

-Your Body Doesn’t Need Policing — It Needs Permission
+Your Body Doesn’t Need Policing It Needs Permission

 Here’s what your body actually needs this season: